congressus/sepa-direct-debit/README.md

 ###3.5 Validation

-To validate against the pain.008.001.02 schema definition, you can use the validate() method.
+To validate against the pain.008.001.02 or pain.008.001.03 schema definition, you can use the validate() method.
 This requires the XML as string as argument.

 #####Note:
 Some banks allow not specifying a BIC, and so does SEPASDD.
-However it is not schema compliant and the schema WILL NOT validate.

 ####Example